vjeantet/grok/README.md

 # grok
-simple library to use/parse grok patterns with go
+simple library to use/parse grok patterns with go (no bindings)

 # Installation
 Make sure you have the a working Go environment.